GamesDoneQuick/donation-tracker/README.md

 - `yarn start`

 If everything boots up correctly, you should be able to visit the [Index Page](http://localhost:8080/tracker).
-Additionally, you should be able to open the [Websocket Test Page](http://localhost:8080/tracker/websocket_test/) and see the heartbeat.
+You should also be able to open the [Diagnostics Page](http://localhost:8080/admin/tracker/event/diagnostics) and run the websocket test.
 If the page loads but the pings don't work, Channels isn't set up correctly.
 The [Channels Documentation](https://channels.readthedocs.io/en/latest/installation.html) may be helpful.

 ## Contributing